-Coding bootcamps are the newest solution to navigating the ever-changing labour market, and providing a doorway into career security.
-You no longer need a university degree to secure a job as a junior developer - today, coding bootcamps offer a laser-focused path into a labour market in need of skilled developers.
-Over the past five years at Lighthouse Labs, we’ve seen student after student find career success by making an investment into changing their careers.
+Coding bootcamps and data science bootcamps are the newest solution to navigating the ever-changing labour market, and provide a doorway into career security.
+You no longer need a university degree to secure a job as a junior developer or as a data analyst/junior data scientist - today, coding bootcamps and data science bootcamps offer a laser-focused path for students into a labour market in need of skilled talent.
+After all, data science and web development careers are two of the most in-demand professions in Canada, with a significant gap between talent and demand.

 Student Line of Credit

+Your local private bank or credit union may be one of several viable lenders.
 Accessing a student line of credit is one option for financing yourself through bootcamp.
-Many banks offer a student line of credit to help cover tuition costs, living expenses, and even the cost of your laptop!
+Many banks may offer a student line of credit to help cover tuition costs, living expenses, and even the cost of your laptop.
 Interest rates are low, and are taken monthly.
-Check with your local bank to see if you qualify to receive a student line of credit for bootcamp.
-Pro tip: you don’t have to be with a certain bank in order to receive their student line of credit.
+Check with your local bank to see if you qualify to receive a student line of credit for bootcamp based on your credit score.

 Caisse Desjardins des Technologies de l'information

 Caisse Desjardins des Technologies de l'information offers financing options to students in Montreal and Ottawa.
-At prime rate, you can take out a personal loan to cover the cost of tuition.
-After graduation, there’s 4 month grace period before you need to begin paying back the loan.
-If you’re interested in this option, you can further discuss the process in your bootcamp interview.
+At prime rate, you can take out a personal loan to pay for tuition.
+After graduation, you have four months of grace period before you need to begin to pay back the loan.
+If you’re interested in this option, you can discuss this option in your bootcamp interview.

 Immigrant Services Society of BC